toscalix/crypto-algorithms/crypto-algorithms-list-properties-description.md

 ## Id

-* Description: univocal identifier for every cryptographic algorithm.
+* Description: unique identifier for every cryptographic algorithm.
 This list provides an identifier per algorithm.
 * Values: alphanumeric, where the usage of lower or upper case characters depend on each algorithm

 ## Name